 A fool proof outfit suggestion: Go with a Little Red Dress.
 This outfit works in warm climate regions.
 Steve Madden lace-up sandals, Jaeger tote, Hermes Medor watch, Hermes collier de chien bangle, black pearl necklace (all own), and wooden watch c/o Jord

 Valentine’s Day suggestion eShatki fit-and-flare dress hiding wide hips, brooch featuring the collar bone, Hermes enamel bangles (all own)

-When you liked the outfit suggestions, share the post with your female friends by tweeting what to avoid when dressing for a Valentine’s Day date.
 You may also like to read how to dress for Valentine’s Day depending on your plans and length of relationship.

 Have you already made plans for Valentine’s Day?
 Will you go out or spend a romantic evening at home?
 What will you wear?
 Let me know, I am curious.

 When you are interested in reviews of the newest trends, and fashion and how to turn them into personal style, to look to your best in midlife, subscribe to High Latitude Style.
 Deep inside you know when I can do it, you can do it too.

 © 2013-2020 Nicole Mölders | All rights reserved